by Carolyn Thomas ♥ @HeartSisters

 The same dismissive behaviour happens in retail checkout lines when the attention of the clerks on duty is intensely focused on their he-said-she-said gossip without pausing to acknowledge the existence of the living, breathing customers in front of them whose sole purpose seems to be to interrupt their important conversation.

 And how many of us heart patients have been laid out flat, frightened and vulnerable on a hospital gurney while the staff who are purportedly taking care of us are talking over our bodies to each other?
-They chat about the weather, about their kids, about their upcoming weekend plans AS IF WE DON’T EVEN EXIST.
+They chat about the weather, about their kids, about their upcoming weekend plans AS IF WE WERE ALREADY DEAD.